eltociear/powerapps-docs.de-de/powerapps-docs/developer/common-data-service/virtual-entities/custom-ve-data-providers.md

 - Common Data Service event system: More information: [Introduction to the event framework](../introduction-event-framework.md).
 - Common Data Service plug-in architecture and development: More information: [Plug-in development](../plugin-development.md). -->

-Diese `Microsoft.Xrm.Sdk.Data.dll` Assembly wird als NuGet-Paket verteilt: [Microsoft.CrmSdk.Daten](https://www.nuget.org/packages/Microsoft.CrmSdk.Data/)
+Die `Microsoft.Xrm.Sdk.Data.dll`-Assembly wird als NuGet-Paket bereitgestellt: [Microsoft.CrmSdk.Data](https://www.nuget.org/packages/Microsoft.CrmSdk.Data/)

 <!-- ## Data Provider Architecture -->
 <!-- TODO: it would be nice to have a more detailed architecture diagram of a data provider and add discussion. -->